San Diego State vs. Fresno State NCAA Football Odds, Plays and Insights | October 30, 2021

 Fresno State Stats and Trends

-- Fresno State has five wins against the spread in eight games this season.

-- This season, the Bulldogs have won against the spread in each of their two games as an underdog of 1 point or more.
+- The Bulldogs have always covered the spread this year when underdogs by 1 point or more.

-- Fresno State has hit the over in 50% of its opportunities this season (four times in eight games with a set point total).
+- Fresno State has gone over the point total in 50% of its opportunities this year (four times in eight games with a set point total).

-- Fresno State is 4-3 against the spread and 5-2 overall when the team totals more than 279.1 yards.
+- In games that Fresno State churns out more than 279.1 yards, the team is 4-3 against the spread and 5-2 overall.

-- The Bulldogs have turned the ball over 16 times this season, four more turnovers than the Aztecs have forced (12).
+- The Bulldogs have turned the ball over four more times (16 total) than the Aztecs have forced a turnover (12) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.